Il giudice Mastrangelo

-Il giudice Mastrangelo is an Italian crime-comedy television series.
+Il giudice Mastrangelo is an Italian legal comedy-drama television series.

 Plot

 Diego Abatantuono is judge (actually deputy attorney) Diego Mastrangelo, who has returned to his hometown, Lecce, after years of activity in the North.
 Together with him there is his sister Cristiana and the trusted driver Uelino, with whom he gives life to tasty gags, and the commissioner Federica Denza.
 Crime is at the center of the miniseries, with the cases that the judge will have to solve gradually.